Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 Bottom line

-In his book Designing for Emotion, Aarron Walter says “We’ve been designing usable interfaces, which is like a chef cooking edible food.
+In his book Designing for Emotion, Aarron Walter says, “We’ve been designing usable interfaces, which is like a chef cooking edible food.
 Certainly, we all want to eat edible foods with nutritional value, but we also crave flavor.
-Why do we settle for usable when we can make interfaces both usable and pleasurable?”
+Why do we settle for usable when we can make interfaces usable and pleasurable?”
 Illustrations have a strong power of adding beauty, emotion, and even storytelling to everything they touch.
 And that makes them worth considering as a powerful way to amplify user interfaces.

 Title image credits: Fireart